divyamehtaoo7/-The-Art-of-ShadowOps-Steganographic-Warfare-and-Sentinel-Deployment-/Week 1: Python & Cryptography Assignment 2/README.md

 Description<br>
-program1: calculates gcd using both euclidean and gcd with o(N) methods program2: solves aA+bB+cC=D using extemded euclidean theoram where a,b,c is unknown
+program1: calculates gcd using both euclidean and gcd with o(N) methods<br> program2: solves aA+bB+cC=D using extemded euclidean theoram where a,b,c is unknown

 how to run
 using command python3 program.py